Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Some estimates on , , and the diffusion in

 Combining this with Lemmas \ref{esptpsmonte} and \ref{espintmonte}, we get the result.

 \end{proof}

-A fundamental point to have the renewal structure for the contributions to time and to local time is the fact that the diffusion never goes back to a previous valley.
-Let us define

-which is, according to the Markov property, a diffusion in the environment $V$ starting from $\tilde L_i$.
-We also denote by $H_{X_{\tilde L_i}}(r)$ the hitting time of $r$ by $X_{\tilde L_i}$.
-The following lemma proves that the diffusion does not go back :
+A fundamental point to make appear the renewal structure is the fact that the diffusion never goes back to a previous valley.
+Recall the notations $X_{\tilde L_i} := X(H(\tilde L_i) + .)$ and $H_{X_{\tilde L_i}}(r) := \tau(X_{\tilde L_i}, r)$ introduced in the proof of Proposition \ref{analogue5.1}, and recall from Subsection \ref{factsandnotations} the definition of the probability measure $P^V(.)$.
+The following lemma proves that, with high probability, the diffusion does not go back to a valley from which it has already escaped:

 \begin{lemme} There is a positive constant $c$ such that for $h$ large enough,